The most-effective conservation strategy is direct, sustained protection of wild animal populations.

-Monitoring and Protecting Mountain Gorillas in Rwanda
+Protecting Mountain Gorillas in Rwanda

-Each morning, Fossey Fund trackers locate their assigned gorilla group by finding where the gorillas built their night nests and then following the trail of crushed vegetation left behind as the group began moving in the morning.
-After finding the group and recording its location, our trackers locate each individual in the group and record information on general appearance and health, and any change in group composition due to births, deaths, immigration or emigration, in order to track the population dynamics.
-In addition, researchers collect detailed information on behavior for our long-term gorilla research database and specific studies.
+Each morning, Fossey Fund trackers locate their assigned gorilla group by finding where the gorillas built their night nests and then following the trail of crushed vegetation left behind as the group moved away in the morning.
+After finding the group and recording its location, our trackers locate each individual in the group and record information on general appearance and health, and any change in group composition due to births, deaths, immigration or emigration, in order to track the population’s dynamics.
+In addition, our researchers collect detailed information on behavior for our long-term gorilla research database and specific studies.
 This type of detailed data collection is possible because the gorillas are accustomed to human presence – what scientists call “habituated.”

-Monitoring and Protecting Grauer’s Gorillas in Congo
+Protecting Grauer’s Gorillas in Congo

 Grauer’s gorillas are found only in the Democratic Republic of the Congo and, unlike their mountain gorilla cousins, are rapidly declining – more than 60% have been lost, primarily to poaching, in the last few decades.
 Since most Grauer’s gorillas live outside national parks, engaging local communities in conservation efforts is essential.